Regulation of Care

 (2) A registered person

-must protect care receivers, workers and other persons from exposure to health
+must protect service users, workers and other persons from exposure to health

 care associated infections by –